 Every week I share a bit of content that I found useful, interesting or otherwise worth sharing.
 You can expect these to be memes, comic strips, podcasts, articles, twitter threads, etc.

-This Week: What I am reading this summer
+What I am reading this summer

 Earlier this year, I joined the AXA Research Lab for Gender Equality.
 This amazing opportunity allowed me time to learn and research more about gender inequalities.
 After finishing Anne Marie Slaughter's Excellent Unfinished Business, and Caroline Criado Perez's Invisible Women, I decided to make the remainder of my non-fiction, non-paper readings of this year about gender.

 First, let me tell you what I like about the previous two books.

 Unfinished business: the market-family tradeoff is put front and center in this book.
 What some critics have pointed out about it is true: that it is written from a very particular (and privileged) perspective, so it does not speak about the frictions that all women face.
 And yet, bringing attention to the care-work dichotomy of women's lives is important, because it is present in every context, albeit expressed differently.
 I like the framing that we have made much progress in gender equality by pushing to include women in the labor market, but that is only one side of the tradeoff, and if we don't pay attention to the other side, we will never fully make it.